HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/access-software/locating-downloads-draft.md

 ## For HCL Customers

-To access your HCL Digital Experience (DX) software, log in to [My HCLSoftware Portal](https://my.hcltechsw.com/){target="_blank"}.
-After authenticating to the portal, Digital Experience Software and updates entitled to your organization are presented through selections from the HCL Digital Experience offerings tile:
+After authenticating to the [My HCLSoftware Portal](https://my.hcltechsw.com/){target="_blank"}, Digital Experience Software and updates entitled to your organization are presented through selections from the HCL Digital Experience offerings tile:

 ![HCL DX Offering](./images/HCL%20DX%20Offering.png)